michaelgtfr/BileMo/README.md

 If you do not want or cannot use the Redis server, read the **_redis.md_** documentation in the **Resources/doc/** folder.

+#### LexikJWTAuthenticationBundle

+LexikJWT is the service allowing you to authenticate via a token that you will put in the HTTP header (authorization).
+They will be given to you after you are authenticated (see `Resource/doc/useOfAPI.md` for more information on connection).

+If you install the project you will need to generate your own SSH key.
+You will have all the information on in the `Resource/doc/lexikJWTAuthentication.md` file.

 #### Set up in a host

 -Offer accommodation on a hosting.